-Mechanism of beta-blockade on bacterial translocation in portal hypertension (MBOP) sub-study.
+(MBOP) sub-study.

-An isolated basic science mechanistic study has been established to investigate the mechanism of effect of Carvedilol in preventing decompensation in patients with cirrhosis.
-Selected BOPPP sites with -80°C freezer facilities will be offered the opportunity to participate in MBOP, were BOPPP participants will be separately consented to provide biological samples.
+An isolated basic science mechanistic study has been established to investigate the mechanism

+BOPPP participants will be separately consented to provide biological samples.
 King's College Hospital will be the sole site until wider funding is obtained to open additional sites.
-Sites who would be interested should email kch-tr.boppptrial@nhs.net for the MBOP study protocol and appropriate documentation.
+Sites who would be interested should email kch-tr.BOPPPtrial@nhs.net for the MBOP study protocol and appropriate documentation.
 As MBOP is a sub-study, this study is neither funded nor regulated by the NIHR.
 There is an MBOP summary in Appendix 9.